Alt+Insert | Properties / Read-only Properties

 To generate properties that will expose selected fields

 - In the editor, set the caret on the type name or within a type at the line where you want to insert properties that will expose selected fields.
-If the caret is on the type name, generated code will be added in the beginning of the type declaration.
+If the caret is on the type name, the generated code will be added in the beginning of the type declaration.

 - In the Generate dialog that appears, select fields to generate properties for.